digistump/OakCLI/README.md

 **Usage: oak [filename]**

-**oak [filename]** Uploads the bin file at [filename] to the Oak via the Particle Cloud using the credentials and device previously provided.
+**oak [filename]** Uploads the bin file at [filename] to the Oak via the Particle Cloud using the credentials and device currently selected.
 Quits with error is no credentials previously provided or access token has expired.

-**oak** Accepts credentials for Particle Cloud, fetches access token, then presents a list of devices on your account to choose from.
-Saves selected device id and access_token to config file.
+**oak** If not yet logged in, or access token has expired - accepts credentials for Particle Cloud, fetches access token, then presents a list of devices on your account to choose from.
+If it already has a valid access token it will go straight to the list.
+Selecting a device saves the selected device id and access_token to the config file, so any initiated uploads will go to that device.
+Remains in device selection loop so you can quickly change devices, exit, or change accounts.

 ## Build Process
  - Install node.js